cloud8421/science-explorer/README.md

 # ScienceExplorer

-This is a project built with Elixir that uses Dynamo to serve web requests.
+Small webapp to browse the London Science Museum items collection.

+Data is available at: <http://api.sciencemuseum.org.uk/documentation/collections/>.

+Being built with Elixir, Dynamo and Postgresql.

+Assuming all dependencies are met:

+    mix deps.get
+    make import
+    mix server

-# Converting the original files
+## Converting the original files

+The original dataset is in Latin1, so it needs to be converted to utf-8 before being imported.

     iconv -f ISO-8859-1 -t UTF-8 data/items1.csv > data/items1-utf8.csv